 You must adjust the cooking time to 40-45 minutes at 375 degrees F, flipping halfway.
 Broil at the last 2 minutes to achieve the best result of a beautiful crust on the skin.

 - Boneless skinless chicken thighs – You can use any cut of chicken pieces for this recipe.
-If you wish to use chicken breasts, buy the bone-in with skin to prevent drying out your chicken.
+If you wish to use chicken breasts instead of chicken thighs, buy the bone-in with skin to prevent drying out your chicken.
 You can even use chicken drumsticks or chicken wings if that's all you have.
 Always pat your chicken with paper towels to remove excess moisture.

 - Hoisin sauce – There are no substitutions for this.
-It's crucial for that sweet and salty flavor we want in any chicken or pork char siu recipe.
+It's crucial for that sweet and salty flavor we want in any chicken char siu sauce or pork char siu sauce.
 For the best flavors, I recommend using a good quality hoisin sauce, which you can find in any Asian grocery store.

 - Honey – You can use any sweetener you want, like brown sugar.
 My preference for all my recipes will always be honey.